ioncakephper/js-quality-started/README.md

 ## How It Works

-### Pre-commit Hook
+### Pre-commit Hooks

-This project uses `husky` and `lint-staged` to run `eslint --fix` and `prettier --write` on staged `.js` files every time you make a commit.
-This ensures that no code that violates the style guide gets into the codebase.
+This project uses `Husky` and `lint-staged` to run `eslint --fix` and `prettier --write` on staged `.js` files every time you make a commit.
+This automated quality gate ensures that no code that violates the style guide ever gets into the codebase.

-After running `npm install`, the `prepare` script sets up the husky hooks.
+If a file has linting or formatting errors, the tools will attempt to fix them automatically.
+If they can, the fixed code is what gets committed.
+If they can't, the commit is aborted so you can fix the issues manually.

-### CI Pipeline
+### CI/CD Pipelines

+This template includes two GitHub Actions workflows located in the `.github/workflows` directory:

-The `.github/workflows/ci.yml` file defines a GitHub Actions workflow that runs on every push and pull request to the `main` branch.
-It performs the following checks on Node.js 18.x and 20.x:
+1.  **`ci.yml`**: This workflow runs on every push and pull request to the `main` branch.
+It acts as a final validation gate, ensuring that all tests, linting, and formatting checks pass before code is merged.

-1. Installs dependencies.
+2.  **`feature-branch-ci.yml`**: This workflow runs on all branches *except* `main`.
+It provides early feedback on feature branches, running the same set of checks to ensure quality throughout the development process.

+Both workflows perform the following steps across multiple Node.js versions (18.x, 20.x):

+1.  **Install dependencies** using `npm ci` for fast, reliable installs.
-2. Runs `npm run lint` to check for linting errors.
+2.  **Lint code** with `npm run lint`.
-3. Runs `npm run format` to check for formatting errors.
+3.  **Check formatting** with `npm run format`.
+4.  **Run tests** with `npm test`.

+## Customization

+This template is a starting point.
+You can easily customize it to fit your project's needs:

+-   **Linting Rules**: Modify the `.eslintrc.js` file to add or change ESLint rules.
+-   **Formatting Options**: Adjust the `.prettierrc` file to change Prettier's formatting options.
+-   **Testing**: The `jest.config.js` file can be configured for more advanced testing scenarios.
+-   **CI/CD**: Edit the workflow files in `.github/workflows` to add new steps, such as deployment or notifications.

+## Contributing

+Contributions are welcome!
+If you're using this template and have ideas for improvement, please feel free to open an issue or submit a pull request.

+1.  **Fork** the repository.
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Runs `npm test` to execute the test suite.
+4. Push to the branch (`git push origin feature/AmazingFeature`).

-This ensures that all code in the `main` branch is high quality and passes all checks.
+5. Open a **Pull Request**.

+Please use the provided Pull Request and Issue templates.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.